ryanklee/think-taink/README.md

 - Implemented basic web interface for user interaction
 - Added user question input form and discussion result display
 - Started work on improvement dashboard for researchers
+- Containerized the application using Docker and devcontainers
+- Updated project structure to include new components and modules
+- Enhanced the LLM pool to use the latest GPT-4o-mini model
+- Implemented a more robust version control system for principles and heuristics

 ## Project Structure